cecat/MyHASS/index.md

 As noted below, one of my motivations for doing home automation has been to keep the pipes from freezing at a remote property.
-In winter we reduce the heat enough to be economical (not wasteful) but high enough that we don't get mold everywhere (which seems to happen below about 55-60F).
+In winter we reduce the heat at 63F to be economical (not wasteful) but high enough that we don't get mold everywhere (which seems to happen below about 60F).
 The crawlspace is pretty well sealed and unless the outside temperature dips below perhaps -10F for a long period of time it will stay above freezing if the house is reasonably warm (70-75F).